NEUBIAS/bise-core-ontology/demo-queries.md

 ## Q3
 ### Intention
-Search all available tools from a given EDAM topic
+Search all available tools from a given EDAM topic.
 ### How
+We match an EDAM Topic which has a label which contains "microscopy".
+Then we search in the taxonomy all corresponding subclasses `?c rdfs:subClassOf* ?superClass`, and the softwares annotated with them.
+Finally, we display for each matched subgraph, an edge between a software label and a topic label.

 ```
 CONSTRUCT {
       ?ti <http://bise-eu.info/core-ontology#hasTopic> ?label .